wavemaker/docs/learn/how-tos/wavemaker-application-deployment-websphere-liberty-profile.md

 ## Preparing WAR File

 From WaveMaker Studio, for the app that you want to deploy to WebSphere, Export the app as WAR file using the appropriate configurations.
-[See here for more](/learn/app-development/deployment/deployment-web-server/#war-file-generation).
+For more information, see [Generate a WAR file](/learn/app-development/deployment/deployment-web-server/#generate-a-war-file).

 ## Deploy to WebSphere (Liberty Profile)

-- Copy prepared war file into _Websphere\_Home\_Directory\\usr\\servers\\defaultServer\\dropins\\war_
+- Copy prepared war file into `Websphere\_Home\_Directory\\usr\\servers\\defaultServer\\dropins\\war`
-- Once success message is displayed in the terminal navigate to _http://localhost:8080/_ to view the deployed application.
+- Once success message is displayed in the terminal navigate to `http://localhost:8080/` to view the deployed application.